-Because DB maintains secondary databases for us; once this work is done we need not make any other changes to example_database_load.
-Therefore, we can limit all our work to the code found in gettingstarted_common.h and gettingstarted_common.c.
+Because DB maintains secondary databases for us; once this work is done we need not make any other changes to excxx_example_database_load.

 Remember that you can find the complete implementation of these functions in:

 where DB_INSTALL is the location where you placed your DB distribution.